TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 21/Job 21.4.md

 ---

 As for me, is my complaint to man?
-And why should I not be impatient?
+Why shouldn't I be impatient?